abahnasy/waymo_gnn/README.md

   ```
   before running the evaluation cmd, open `cmd_waymo_eval_kit.py` and insert the correct links the prediction file and ground truth file generated from the model and the current used validation dataset.

-before running the evaluation cmd, open `cmd_waymo_eval_kit.py` and insert the correct links the prediction file and ground truth file generated from the model and the current used validation dataset.

 # Launch Tensorboard
 ```python3 -m tensorboard.main --logdir work_dirs/ --port=6006```